alvarop/alvarop.com/_posts/2016-06-24-driving-gauges.md

 comments: true
 ---

-A few years ago, I bought a couple of these analog gauges(galvanometers) at the [electronics flea market][0].
-Like many other things I buy, they ended up in a box stored away in the closet… Not too long ago, stumbled onto Alan Wolke’s (@AlanAtTek) [video about panel meters][1]

 {% include image.html
             img="/images/gauges/IMG_3035.jpg"
             title="Gauge!"
             caption="Gauge!"
             url="/images/gauges/IMG_3035.jpg" %}

+A few years ago, I bought a couple of these analog gauges(galvanometers) at the [electronics flea market][0].
+Like many other things I buy, they ended up in a box stored away in the closet… Not too long ago, stumbled onto Alan Wolke’s ([@AlanAtTek][1]) [video about panel meters][2]

+{% include image.html
+            img="/images/gauges/IMG_3036.jpg"
+            title="Behind the gauges"
+            caption="Behind the gauges"
+            url="/images/gauges/IMG_3036.jpg" %}

 After watching Alan’s video, I decided to pull the panels out and see if I could make them do something useful.
 The first thing I looked for after taking them out was the range.
 The small text on the bottom left says FS=1-0-1 mA DC.
 I verified this by plugging it into my DC power supply like Alan suggested with a 10kOhm resistor and going from 0-10V.
 Unfortunately, my power supply doesn’t go negative, so I had to reconnect the meter by switching the two wires to test the negative region.